core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the client's storage and creating processing overhead on the client.

+Note that, as discussed in {{ssec-key-rotation}}, a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request.

 # Responsibilities of the Group Manager # {#sec-group-manager}